ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-2-of-2.md

 }
 ```

 Once we get the token from the input, we can pass it directly to Civic.
 If this fails, we assume Civic rejected the token and return a `401 Unauthorized` response.
 Without adding CORS headers to this API response, the browser will actually throw a cross-origin error instead of a 401.
-This is fixed by setting default 4XX response CORS in API Gateway, which we can do using our Serverless config but more on this later.
+This is fixed by setting default 4XX response CORS in API Gateway, which we can do using our Serverless config.
+More on this later.

 ```javascript
 ...